libgdx/libgdx/.github/CONTRIBUTING.md

 Now, let's see how you can actually create a PR:

 1. Fork the repository to your own Github account.
 Clone the project to your machine.
 Set up the project in your local IDE.
 These steps are detailed over on [our website](https://libgdx.com/dev/from-source/#setting-the-project-up).
-2. Create a branch locally with a succinct but descriptive name
+2. Create a branch locally with a concise but descriptive name
 3. Commit changes to the branch
 4. Push changes to your fork
 5. Open a PR in our repository